Assault Rifles And You

 - Especially worth noting are AR-15 (free story unlock, second strongest AR currently available on EN, will get a digimind evolution that makes her even better) and G11 (strongest direct fire AR during day battle).
 They have ludicrous RoF rates, which synergizes well with DMG/Crit buffs.

 Grenadiers come in two variants: Completely useless, and not entirely useless.
 While their skills sound impressive on paper, they tend to have a high initial cooldown, and have lower stats, making them completely useless unless the fight is long enough that their skill can trigger… and if it does trigger, it needs to hit a large amount of enemies to make up for their low DPS.
 Since you can't actually aim the grenade, this can be difficult.
 (And used to be even more difficult, until the October 2018 update grenades were bugged and could glitch out, dealing zero damage.)
-Due to these problems, there's only four grenadiers on EN that are worth considering:
+Due to these problems, there's only a few grenadiers on EN that are worth considering:

 - SOPMOD, because she's a free story drop who can equip two DPS-boosting accessories, foregoing the useless exoskeleton.
 This gives her decent enough DPS that she's useful even without her grenade, and her grenade is strong enough to be useful in the few fights long enough to make it necessary.
 And her mod3 is just silly.